Featured Stories

 "International House West Flanders has been a space to get to know other fellow newcomers in West Flanders.
 It is a great initiative to build a network and it is a door to a friendly community.
 The activities have helped to get to know people that have recently arrived but also some other people that have been here for longer.
 This has been key to exchange experiences and advice.
 I am excited to see more things coming for a more inclusive and more newcomers-friendly West Flanders."

-Andrea Lowry - US
+Andrea Lowry from the US

 Andrea Lowry is working as a Clinical Music Therapist, Teacher, Singer-Songwriter,and Performer.
 She has rich experiences from moving around in Europe for the past 20 years.

-"IHF - is refreshing place to connect with people.
+"IHWF - is refreshing place to connect with people.
 At the coffee mornings, you meet local people from all backgrounds and experiences.
 The thing I like most about these meetings is that they are not just fun and informative, I feel like I can actually contribute something.
 In our last gathering, I hosted two rounds of conversation that were set-up well with Tanya's suggested questions.

 It was easy to share about my projects with VZW's in Brugge.
 I found out fascinating stories of those at my table and also realised that I had met one of them 3 years ago in Oostende!
-It really feels like a small world when you share a table for the Coffee Mornings at IHF. "
+It really feels like a small world when you share a table for the Coffee Mornings at IHWF. "

-Jeff Alemdjou - Cameroon
+Jeff Alemdjou from Cameroon

 Jeff Alemdjou is working in CNH as an Embedded Software & Robotics Engineer.